trychlos/pwix-modal/README.md

         See the `mdBeforeClose` parameter to get a description of the function.

-    - `boddy`: when specified, the name of the Blaze template to be set as the modal body
+    - `body`: when specified, the name of the Blaze template to be set as the modal body

     - `classes`: when specified, classes to be added to the '`.modal`' element